Pope Leo IX

-Leo IX favored traditional morality in his reformation of the Catholic Church.
+Leo IX favoured traditional morality in his reformation of the Catholic Church.
 One of his first public acts was to hold the Easter synod of 1049; he joined Emperor Henry III in Saxony and accompanied him to Cologne and Aachen.
-He also summoned a meeting of the higher clergy in Reims in which several important reforming decrees were passed.
-At Mainz he held a council at which the Italian and French as well as the German clergy were represented, and ambassadors of the Byzantine emperor were present.
-Here too, simony and the marriage of the clergy were the principal matters dealt with.
-He is regarded as a saint by the Catholic Church, his feast day celebrated on 19 April.
+He also summoned a meeting of the higher clergy in Reims, in which several important reforming decrees were passed.
+At Mainz, he held a council at which the Italian and French as well as the German clergy were represented, and ambassadors of the Byzantine emperor were present.
+Here too, simony and clerical marriage were the principal matters dealt with.
+He is regarded as a saint by the Catholic Church; his feast day is celebrated on 19 April.